vorSherer/code-201-prework/prework/ubuntu/3_atom.md

 uname -m
 ```

 If your computer is an i386 system, you will not be able to install and use Atom.
-Please notify an instrcutor or TA in the Slack channel, and we will help coordinate installing another very similar text editor.
+Please notify an instructor or TA in the Slack channel, and we will help coordinate installing another very similar text editor.

 Currently only a 64-bit version is available.